Institutional Policies

 • Theory/aural skill/history assessment: Applicants will participate in tiered testing in the areas of music theory, aural skills, and music history.
 Applicants are not expected to have levels of expertise in all areas; the assessment will provide an individualized picture of each applicant’s current knowledge and abilities.

 • Conducting audition: Applicants will have the opportunity to conduct the Colburn Orchestra.
-The repertoire for the conducting round will consist of:

 • Interview with Mr. Salonen: Select applicants will have individual interviews after the conducting audition.